Data Generation-based Operator Learning for Solving Partial Differential Equations on Unbounded Domains: Introduction

-At present, most deep learning-based solvers focus on problems defined on bounded domains, while there is few work addressing the complexities associated with solving PDEs on unbounded domains.
+At present, most deep learning-based solvers focus on problems defined on bounded domains, while there is few work addressing the complexities associated with solving PDEs on unbounded domains \cite{feng2022solving,wilson2022new,gao2023failure, gao2023failure1,xia2023spectrally,lin2023binet,lin2023bi,xie2021machine}.
 Xia et al. \cite{xia2023spectrally} blend the adaptive spectral method and PINNs to optimize the traditional numerical spectral schemes for solving PDEs in unbounded domains, while an assumption on the asymptotic spatial behavior is needed.
 Lin et al. \cite{lin2023binet,lin2023bi} propose BINet, a method that combines boundary integral equations with neural networks to solve PDEs with known fundamental solutions.
 By leveraging potential theory to transform the original problem into boundary integral equations, this approach can handle problems on both bounded and unbounded domains.
+Gao et al. \cite{gao2023failure, gao2023failure1} propose a failure-informed enrichment adaptive sampling PINN, which is appliable to PDEs on unbounded domains with local behavioral solutions.
 Xie et al. \cite{xie2021machine} are the first to explore the application of DeepONet for solving the PDEs on unbounded domains.
 They train the neural network in a data-driven setting, where data is obtained by exact solutions or traditional numerical methods.
 The trained model can be used to predict the solution of interpolation problems.
 This direct application of the DeepONet is confronted with the issues of high data acquisition costs and ineffectiveness for many challenging problems that traditional numerical methods struggle to solve, as mentioned earlier.
 Therefore, efficiently solving problems on unbounded domains, especially with the assistance of powerful deep learning techniques, is an area that merits further exploration.